Influence your teenager’s mental well-being: I do not think any of us as parents would want to have a child or a family member who is mentally unwell.

 Some of the factors that can affect Psychological well-being are…

 - Friends with mental illness: When close friends or influencers in your teen’s life are struggling with mental illness.
-This could turn out to be a positive or a negative experience.

 What parents can do for teen psychological well-being?